openvinotoolkit/openvino/docs/ops/infrastructure/If_8.md

      //Function `result` connect internal networks results with *If* outputs, for example result(var1, var2).
 First argument `var1` is connected(associated) with first output from *If* and second argument `var2` with second output.
 ```
-1. First, second and third examples show that all inputs(except the first) to *If* are optional.
-The internal networks can be independent of external inputs.
+1. First, second and third examples show that all inputs(except the first input) to *If* are optional.
 2. The number of outputs from *If* is undefine in fourth example, because `then_body` has only one result and `else_body` have two results.
 This example is incorrect and should not work.
 3. The type of output from *If* is undefine in fifth example.
 This example is incorrect and should not work because result from `then_body` has `int` type and `else_body` has `double` type.

 Note: The shape of output from *If* can be undefine(first-fourth examples).

 **If attributes**:

 * **Internal networks**:

-    `then_body`/`else_body` is a network that will be executed depending on the `cond` value.
+    `then_body`/`else_body` are a network that will be executed depending on the `cond` value.
 The network is described operation by operation as a typical IR network.
 The internal networks have parameters (`Parameter` operations) and results (`Result` operations).

     * **Internal networks parameters** - inputs to the internal network which associated with *If* inputs via *port_map*.
 The number of parameters for the internal network can be any (even zero).